 Stay tuned for more spotlight features coming soon.
 In the meantime, if you’re feeling inspired and want to join our team, check out our vacancies page!

+What was the first game that you worked on?
 The first and only game I’ve worked on professionally is one currently being developed by d3t (which will remain nameless!).

+What’s your favourite game to date that you’ve played or worked on?
 I have a few favourites, Final Fantasy 7, Bloodborne and Jet Set Radio come to mind.
 I like games with a distinct style that take risks to set themselves apart from the competition.

 How did your career begin and how did you get your role at d3t?